Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 Synchronize Metadata
 --------------------

-A situation where Kafka cluster already exists and would like to adapt Kafkawize in your organization, all the topics and acls need to have their owners.
+A situation where Kafka cluster already exists and would like to adapt Kafkawize in your organization, all the topics and acls need to have their teams/owners.

 This feature is possible with Synchronization of Topics or Acls.